Oracle-Efficient Online Learning and Auction Design: Omitted Proofs from Section

 \subsection{Proof of Lemma~\ref{lem:impl_envy}}

-We will argue that the setting here is isomorphic to the setting in the proof of Lemma~\ref{lem:impl_individual}, so we can directly apply the result of analysis of $\mGamma^{\textsc{VCG}}$.
-The isomorphism from the VCG setting to IP setting maps bidders $i$ in VCG to items $\ell$ in IP, and reserve price vectors $\vec r$ to price vectors $\vec a$.
+We will describe an isomorphism with the setting in the proof of Lemma~\ref{lem:impl_individual}, which will allow us to directly apply the analysis of $\mGamma^{\textsc{VCG}}$ to $\mGamma^{\textsc{IP}}$.
+The isomorphism from the IP setting to VCG setting maps items $\ell$ in IP to bidders $i$ in VCG, and price vectors $\vec a$ to reserve price vectors $\vec r$.
 We therefore assume that $n$ in VCG equals $k$ in IP, and the values of $m$ in both settings are equal.
 Then, indeed $\mGamma^{\textsc{VCG}}$ equals $\mGamma^{\textsc{IP}}$.

 Next we need to show how to construct $S_j$ for all $j$ in the $\mGamma^{\textsc{IP}}$ setting.
 Assume that $j$ corresponds to the bidder $i$ and the bit $\beta$ in VCG setting, and the item $\ell$ and the bit $\beta$ in IP setting.
 In VCG, we considered the bid profiles $\vec v_\ellOther=(\ellOther/m)\vec e_i$, and the revenue of any auction $\vec r$ is